UMD: A Globally Connected University

 The US embassy will issue a visa stamp in EV’s passport.
 Visa wait times vary from country to country.
 Some visitors go through additional clearance called Administrative Processing which adds 3-4 weeks to the visa application process.
-If administrative processing is not required, ISSS estimates an average of one month for a visitor to book a visa appointment, receive the visa, and make travel and housing arrangements for his or her stay in the U.S.

 Step 6.
 J-1 Exchange Visitor arrives to the University of Maryland